NeverVane/commandchronicles/README.md

 - Session keys are stored securely with configurable timeouts
 - All data is stored locally - no cloud services or telemetry ( optional )
 - Secure memory handling prevents sensitive data from being swapped to disk

+## 🎯 Use Cases

+CommandChronicles with notes is perfect for:

+- **DevOps workflows**: Document deployment commands with environment details
+- **Complex commands**: Add context to long docker, kubectl, or database commands
+- **Learning**: Annotate commands you're learning with explanations
+- **Team collaboration**: Share documented command snippets with colleagues
+- **Troubleshooting**: Note solutions and context for debugging commands
+- **Project documentation**: Keep command documentation alongside your history

 ## 🤝 Contributing